ch4mpy/spring-addons/samples/tutorials/bff/README.md

 ## 1. Prerequisites
 We assume that [tutorials main README prerequisites section](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#prerequisites) has been achieved and that you have a minimum of 1 OIDC Provider (2 would be better) with ID and secret for clients configured with authorization-code flow.

-Also, we will be using spring-addons starters.
-If for whatever reason you don't want to do so, you'll have to follow:
+Also, we will be using `spring-addons-starter-oidc`.
+If for whatever reason you don't want to do so, **you won't benefit of the back-channel logout implementation and you'll have quite some tricky java configuration to write**.
+Here are some resources useful to write security conf without `spring-addons-starter-oidc`:
-- the [`reactive-client` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client) to configure `spring-cloud-gateway` as an OAuth2 client with login and logout (you can skip the authorities mapping section which is not needed here). **Please note that you won't benefit of the back-channel logout implementation if you don't use spring-addons starter**.
+- the [`reactive-client` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client) to configure `spring-cloud-gateway` as an OAuth2 client with login and logout (you can skip the authorities mapping section which is not needed here). .
+- the [`reactive-resource-server` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-resource-server) along with the [`resource-server_with_ui`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_ui) as this tutorial is using both a client security filter-chain (with sessions and oauth2Login) for resources matched by `com.c4-soft.springaddons.oidc.client.security-matchers` and a resource server filter-chain as default for resources not needing a session.
 - the [`servlet-resource-server` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-resource-server) to configure the REST API as an OAuth2 resource server secured with JWTs

 To make core BFF concepts and configuration simpler to grasp, the user will be limited to having a single identity at a time: he'll be able to choose from several identity providers, but will have to logout before he can login with another one (same configuration as in the [`reactive-client` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client)).
 For the details of what it requires to allow a user to have several identities at the same time (and how to implement sequential redirections to each identity provider when logging out), refer to the [Resource Server & UI](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_ui) tutorial.